 As with the measurement of beam attenuation, measurement of the volume scattering function employs a narrow collimated beam and a narrow-ﬁeld-of-view detector.
 Now, however, the detector views the incident beam at a given scattering angle.
 The basic geometry is shown in Fig. 4.

 The intersection of the incident beam and the detector FOV deﬁne a volume of water in which the scattering from the incident direction into the scattered direction takes place.
 The scattering angle is deﬁned as shown by the angle between and (recall Eq.
 (5) of the page on geometry).
 The incident power traveling in direction into volume generates scattered power in the detector FOV of solid angle centered on direction over a path length of .
-The deﬁnition of the VSF in the previous page on volume scattering gives us an operational formula for the VSF in terms of measurable quantities:
+The deﬁnitions of the VSF on The Volume Scattering Function page give us an operational formulas for the VSF in terms of measurable quantities:

 which as previously noted is equivalent to